Arizona Leisure - Vacation Guide

 Antelope Canyon is located on the Navajo Indian Reservation about 5 miles east of Page, Arizona, just south of Lake Powell.
 It is about 130 miles north of Flagstaff, Arizona.
 From Flagstaff, AZ, take Highway 89 North to Page, AZ.
 Tours generally depart from Page since the gates to Antelope Canyon are closed to the public.
 Click on the map below for an enlarged view.

-Map Directions to Antelope Canyon
+Map and Directions to Antelope Canyon Near Page Arizona

 Questions and More Information